buren/git-story/README.md

         gs dev <branch_name>
         gs dev <branch_name> <base_branch>
 this will create a new branch <branch_name> based of master or specified <base_branch>.
 If the branch exists on remote pull the latest changes.
 Ensures the uniqueness of branch name at remote.
 Pushes the newly created branch to remote.
-If --force is supplied as the second argument no checks will be made.
+If --force is supplied as the second argument no checks are made.
+No checks are made if --force is supplied as the second argument.
 Alias: `feature`
 * Commit your changes